 Comparing Sette Grinders: 30 vs 270 vs 270wi

 There are three Sette models: the 30, 270, and 270wi, which improve on one another.
-They all feature the same burr and design, but the difference is the grind settings and dosing.
+They all feature the same burr and design, while the grind settings and dosing differ.
 Here’s a quick breakdown of each Sette grinder.

 Sette 30 highlights:

 - Same quality and consistency of grinding